Feedback by Students

 There are other ways to provide feedback to other areas of the college, including:

 Faculty of Natural Sciences - there are a number of student focused committees.
+FoNS also have their own student feedback webpage.

 Imperial College Union - the ICU are always looking to listen to the student voice.